-How to Conduct Agile Market Research for Your Digital Product
+Agile Market Research: What is It and How to Conduct for a Digital Product

 In this article, you’ll dive into the world of market research, find out how to make it agile, and get a guide to conducting your own Agile market research for a digital product.

 As a startup owner, you need to understand what market research you really need to conduct for your digital products.
 In simple terms, market research is the process of collecting qualitative and quantitative data to assess the overall situation and structure of the market, which in turn helps you assess the possibility of providing benefits to consumers with your digital product.

 When conducting market research, you should collect data on your target audience, end-user needs, and alternative products.
 Once you have your data, you can use mathematical and statistical tools to analyze and interpret it.